top of page

 A Little Reality Check About “Fading”

-One of the biggest misconceptions I see is that brows are “faded” when they’re actually not.
+One of the biggest misconceptions I encounter is that brows are “faded” when they’re actually not.
 What’s happening is that you’ve gotten used to seeing yourself with darker, freshly done brows for months.
-As they soften, your eyes adjust — and they feel lighter even though the pigment is still there.
+As they soften, your eyes adjust, and they feel lighter even though the pigment is still there.

-This is when I remind clients that your brows will never look exactly like the day you left the studio.
+This is when I remind clients that their brows will never look exactly like the day they left the studio.
 That ultra-bold, dark stage is temporary.
 It fades down to a natural finish because that’s how healed PMU is supposed to look.

 If you’re chasing that freshly tattooed darkness, that’s a makeup job — not a PMU job.
 The goal is timeless definition, not daily drama.